elvinjreyesv/saalgallery/README.md

-# saalgallery
+# SaalGallery
-This project is a photo gallery manager
+This project is a photo gallery manager.

+This project is designed as a REST microservice.